openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 > #### Sample Campaign Outline
 >
-> **Secret:** The wizardly patron, Magus, who advises the party throughout the campaign is actually an imprisoned red dragon manipulating them to win his freedom.
+> **Secret:** The sagely university professor, Dr. Livingston, who advises the investigators throughout the campaign is actually an imprisoned interdimensional demon manipulating them to win his freedom.
 >
 > **Campaign Arcs**
 >
-> **Part 1:** The party discovers Magus while exploring the Ruins of Excelsius.
+> - **Part 1:** The investigators befriend Dr. Livingston while conducting research on a string of ritualistic murders that have taken place throughout London.
 >
-> **Part 2:** The party assists Magus in recovering several items of power throughout the realm.
+> - **Part 2:** The PCs assist Dr. Livingston in recovering several artifacts of power scattered throughout the countryside.
 >
-> **Part 3:** The party accidentally frees Magus.
-He reveals his true form and begins laying waste to the realm.
-The PCs work to gather allies to combat the army of giants the dragon is acquiring.
+> - **Part 3:** The investigators accidentally free the doctor.
+He reveals his true form and begins laying waste to London.
+The PCs work to gather the components for a ritual to banish the demon from the Earth.
 >
-> **Part 4:** A final war erupts between Magus’s giants and the alliance of good.
-The party hunts Magus down to his volcanic lair.
+> - **Part 4:** The PCs hunt Livingston down to his subterranean lair and attempt to complete the ritual.

 Like most of the steps laid out in this guide to GMing, your campaign arcs should be planned relatively loosely to allow for players to shape the story by their own actions.